luxeengine/luxe-docs/docs/learn/modifiers/custom-modifiers.md

 can answer questions like how many doors are open, without a lot of effort or looping or searching.

 Modifiers can also run custom code in the editor, allowing custom behaviour between editor and the game.
+Any of the system functions (init, attach, etc) have an `editor_` prefixed equivalent as well.

 ## Making a modifier